codetalker7/SVA-hws/hw2/p6/README.md

 In this problem, we will construct a transition system $TS = (\text{Init}, T)$ for the program over the domain $S = \text{BitVectors}\times\text{BitVectors}\times\mathbb{N}$, where $\text{BitVectors}$ is the set of bit vectors.
 A state will be interpreted as the tuple $\langle savex, x, cnt\rangle$.

-First, for our convenience, we will define a predicate $>>$ which will denote the action of the left shift operator.
+First, for our convenience, we will define a predicate $>>$ which will denote the action of the right shift operator.
 If $x$ and $x'$ are two bit vectors, then the predicate is defined as follows.

 $$
     \begin{aligned}